New Balance 1260 v4 Review Facts

 The New Balance

-1260v4’s upgrades to it sole give the shoe even more stability without losing durability or comfort.
+1260v4’s upgrades to its sole give the shoe even more stability without losing durability or comfort.
 The outsole is made of hard rubber in the heel and blown rubber in the forefront to help prevent wear and tear.
 The change in material on the sole provides even more stability than previous versions.
-While the previous version had a circular pattern on the bottom of the outsole, the redesigned outsole now has numerous rectangular patters which helps with the shoe’s flexibility and stability
+While the previous version had a circular pattern on the bottom of the outsole, the redesigned outsole now has numerous rectangular patterns which help with the shoe’s flexibility and stability

-because it aids movement from the back to the forefront.
+, because they aid movement from the back to the forefront.
 There are also flex grooves on the shoe as well to help increase flexibility.
 While the outsole uses the blown rubber on the outsole to add durability to the shoe, reviewers noted that the sole separates from the shoe after a few months.
 Reviewers also noted that the shoe could have been improved by making the outsole a full contact one.
 Overall, the upgrades on the outsole have improved since v3.

 The New Balance 1260v4 midsole is one area that has been totally redesigned to provide necessary cushioning to a stability shoe that was lacking it.
 The 1260v4 forefront uses what New Balance has termed ACTEVA LITE which extends from the forefront to the midsole to the toe.
 ACTEVA LITE is a foam cushioning that is said to be 24% lighter than standard midsole foams.
 The heel